Hoover Sprint QuickVac Review

 - You only have carpets – Despite the fact that the Hoover Sprint QuickVac has multiple cleaning modes, it is really best suited for carpets.
 During our tests its performance on hardwoods was disappointing, so it’s not a vacuum we’d recommend except for homes that primarily have carpets.

 - Budget is a factor – If you’re restricted by a budget, but desperately need an upright vacuum, the Hoover Sprint QuickVac is an option worth considering.
-Typically sold for less than $60 on Amazon, you’ll be hard pressed to find another deal like this one.
+Typically sold at budget-pricing, you’ll be hard pressed to find another deal like this one.

 For more information on the Hoover Sprint QuickVac visit Amazon.com.